leeharper2425/job-hunter-plus/README.md

 differences in desired skill sets, and this project extends this work to build inferential machine learning models to gain further insight into this.

+To limit the scope of this project, the following cities were chosen:
+- San Francisco, CA
+- New York, NY
+- Chicago, IL
+- Austin, TX

+And the following job description search queries were used:
+- Data Scientist
+- Data Analyst
+- Business Intelligence

 ## 2. Methodology and Technology Stack

 ![Technologies](/images/TechStack.PNG?raw=true "TechnologyStack")